d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

     return contents, styles
 ```

 Next, we define two functions: The `get_contents` function obtains the content features extracted from the content image, while the `get_styles` function obtains the style features extracted from the style image.
-Because we do not need to change the parameters of the pre-trained VGG model during training, we can extract the content features from the content image and style features from the style image before the start of training.
+Because we do not need to change the parameters of the pretrained VGG model during training, we can extract the content features from the content image and style features from the style image before the start of training.
 As the composite image is the model parameter that must be updated during style transfer, we can only call the `extract_features` function during training to extract the content and style features of the composite image.

 ```{.python .input}
 def get_contents(image_shape, device):